 We include products we think are useful for our readers.
 If you buy through links on this page, we may earn a small commission.
 Here’s our process.

-Eargo is a company that manufactures and sells hearing aids.
+Eargo manufactures and sells hearing aids.
 Its product range includes hearing aids that are rechargeable, small, and discreet.

 Eargo is a manufacturer of hearing aids, with its headquarters in the United States.
 It has been selling hearing aid devices since 2010.